dotnet/csharpstandard/standard/statements.md

 }
 ```

 The variable `e` is not visible to or accessible to the expression `x` or the embedded statement or any other source code of the program.
-The reference variable `v` is read-write in the embedded, but `v` shall not be ref-reassigned (§12.21.3).
+The reference variable `v` is read-write in the embedded statement, but `v` shall not be ref-reassigned (§12.21.3).
 If there is not an identity conversion (§10.2.2) from `T` (the iteration type) to `V` (the *local_variable_type* in the `foreach` statement), an error is produced and no further steps are taken.

 > *Note*: If `x` has the value `null`, a `System.NullReferenceException` is thrown at run-time. *end note*